actframework/act-doc/en/multi_db.md

 # Multi DB Application

-ActFramework provides support to Multiple datasource in your application.
+ActFramework provides support to multiple data sources in your application.

 ## Configuration